 Pursuant to the CAISO’s compliance filing on September 7, 2006, the FERC noted that at this point there is minimal stakeholder interest for pursuing an immediate software solution for the "Multiple SC at a Single Meter" issue.
 The CAISO’s "Ranking Criteria" will be applied in the future to help determine the priority of issues to be developed further and implemented after MRTU Release 1.

+Subject to Ranking

 Strengthening General Market Power Provisions